Andresws12/Factorial-Engineer-Challenge/README.md

 Given the limited time available to develop this test and the fact that I’ve already spent a fair amount of time analyzing the MVP jajajaja, my proposal is to deliver a small POC (proof of concept).
 With this, you’ll be able to see my working style, how I write my code, my best practices, and project structure.
 However, I’m not aiming to deliver a full MVP, as that wouldn’t be realistic given the scope of what’s being asked or what it could potentially become.
 Additionally, I want to present a global vision of how I would approach the development of a real MVP.
 Starting with understanding the business and product, taking into account what we currently have, and ultimately designing a global architecture that can guide the development of a real, viable MVP

+Additionally, I would like to show how I maintain clean code and ensure a minimum level of stability.
+For this, I have prepared some basic unit and end-to-end tests, as well as pipelines that execute these tests, along with linting checks, style, and format validation.
+This ensures that the proof of concept (POC) meets a minimum quality standard.

+![e2e]
+![lints]
+![unit]

 ## URL🌐:

 [URL](https://factorial-engineer-challenge.pages.dev/)